REFER A PATIENT

 What is Stroke Physical Therapy?

-What Happens During Stroke Physical Therapy?
+What Happens During Physical Therapy Treatment of Stroke?

 The first stage of post-stroke physical therapy begins in the hospital, often within 1-2 days of the stroke.
 The physical therapist will work with the patient to encourage autonomous movement, such as changing position in bed.
 This will build up to passive movements, in which the therapist will help the patient begin to move their arms and legs, or sit up in bed.
 Finally, the patient will be encouraged to move as much as possible by themselves; depending on the severity of the stroke, they will be invited to get out of bed, support their weight unassisted, or walk around the hospital ward.

 After the stroke patient has been discharged from the hospital, they will usually begin a course of more intensive rehab, which will include extensive physical therapy.
 A licensed physical therapist will design a series of exercises, specifically addressing the patient’s post-stroke side effects.
-After assessing each individual patient, they will create a rehab regime that will help to restore as much normal function as possible, focusing on the range of motion, balance, motor control, strength, and endurance.
+After assessing each individual patient, they will create a rehab regimen that will help to restore as much normal function as possible, focusing on the range of motion, balance, motor control, strength, and endurance.

 In cases where the patient has lost the use of an arm or leg during a stroke, the physical therapist may also try to help the patient regain some or full control of the impaired limb, taking advantage of brain plasticity to reduce disabilities where possible.